RobACurtis/final-project/README.md

   Try the application live [surfr-photographer](https://surfr-photographer.herokuapp.com/)

  ## Feature List
+  - User can click their profile photo in the navbar to view their profile page or log out.
+  - User can log out
   - User can delete a photo from their gallery.
   - User can scroll infinitely in the explore gallery.
   - User can upload images to a gallery